Conscription in the United Kingdom: After 1945

-National Service as peacetime conscription was formulated by the National Service Act 1948.
+National Service as peacetime conscription was formulated by the National Service Act 1948 introduced by Clement Attlee's Labour government.
 From 1 January 1949, healthy males 17 to 21 years old were required to serve in the armed forces for 18 months, and remain on the reserve list for four years.
 They could be recalled to their units for up to 20 days for no more than three occasions during these four years.
-Men were exempt from National Service if they worked in one of the three "essential services": coal mining, farming, and the merchant navy for a period of eight years.
+Men were exempt from National Service if they worked in one of the three essential services: coal mining; farming; merchant navy for at least eight years.
 If they quit early, they were subject to being called up.
 Exemption continued for conscientious objectors, with the same tribunal system and categories.

 In October 1950, in response to the British involvement in the Korean War, the service period was extended to two years; in compensation, the reserve period was reduced by six months.
 National Servicemen who showed promise could be commissioned as officers.
-National Service personnel were used in combat operations, including the Malayan Emergency, the Cyprus Emergency, in Kenya against the Mau Mau Uprising, and the Korean War, where conscripts to the Gloucestershire Regiment took part in the last stand during the Battle of the Imjin River.
+National Service personnel were used in combat operations, including the Palestine Emergency, Malayan Emergency, the Cyprus Emergency, Kenya Emergency, and the Korean War, where conscripts to the Gloucestershire Regiment took part in the last stand during the Battle of the Imjin River.
 In addition, National Servicemen served in the Suez Crisis in 1956.

-During the 1950s there was a prohibition on serving members of the armed forces standing for election to parliament.
+During the 1950s there was a prohibition on serving members of the armed forces standing for election to Parliament.
 A few National Servicemen stood for election in the 1951 and 1955 general elections in order to be dismissed from service.

 National Service ended gradually from 1957.
-It was decided that those born on or after 1 October 1939 would not be required, but conscription continued for those born earlier whose call-up had been delayed for any reason.
-In November 1960 the last conscripted men entered service, as call-ups formally ended on 31 December 1960, and the last conscripted servicemen left the armed forces in May 1963.
+It was decided that men born on or after 1 October 1939 would not be required, but conscription continued for males born earlier whose call-up had been delayed for any reason.
+In November 1960, the last conscripted men entered service: call-ups ended on 31 December 1960; the last conscripted servicemen left the armed forces in May 1963.

+Section 23(3) of the Civil Contingencies Act 2004 precludes the government from using that act to make emergency regulations that would "require a person, or enable a person to be required, to provide military service".